miners-online/website/packages/website/docs/wiki/minecraft-server/games/lobby.md

 ---
 title: 'The Lobby'
-pubDate: 2024-10-04
-pubTime: '16:36'
-description: "The lobby is the first place you will enter when you join the Miners Online Minecraft server"
-author: 'Samuel Hulme'
 tags: ["minecraft", "networking", "games"]
-relatedProject: 'minecraft-server'
 ---

+The lobby is the first place you will enter when you join the Miners Online Minecraft server

 This version of the lobby was created on the 19th of August 2024.